aaquib666/lightgbm-network-ids/README.md

 | `logger.py` | Chapter 5, Section 5.5 — User Interface (terminal-based reporting) |
 | `ids_main.py` | Chapter 5, Section 5.5 — Linux background detection process |

-## License

-Add a license of your choice (e.g. MIT) before making the repository public, or state that this is academic/coursework code not licensed for reuse.

----

 *Developed as the practical component of a BSc Cyber Security (Hons) Final Year Project — Staffordshire University, 2026.*